chadsten/simple-folder-backup/README.md

 - Windows (tested on Windows 10/11)
 - Write access to source and destination folders
 - Sufficient disk space for backups

+## Download
+If you just want to use the tool, download the latest .exe file at https://github.com/chadsten/simple-folder-backup/releases.
+Everything below this is for people interested in the code itself.

 ## Building from Source